 Company Secretary since June 2015.
+Ceased as Company Secretary 14 September 2023.

 Ms King is a qualified Company Secretary and solicitor with experience of Risk Management, Compliance, Governance, Company Secretarial and Corporate and Commercial law.
 Ms King was formerly the Company Secretary and Legal Counsel, Exoma Energy Limited and Group Legal Counsel of AWT International Limited.
 She is a fellow of the Governance Institute of Australia and a Graduate of the AICD.